Pulled Muscles, Muscle Strain and Scar Tissue Treatment

-What is scar tissue and how does it affect recovery and re-injury of pulled muscles and sports injuries?
+What is scar tissue and how does it affect recovery and re-injury of pulled muscles and muscle strain injuries?

 So you’ve pulled a muscle?
 Over-stretched it, torn it, strained it, sprained it.
 Call it a muscle pull, muscle strain, muscle tear or whatever you want.
 From an injury point of view, the initial healing process is all the same.

-Sprains (ligament) and strains (muscle or tendon) are the most common type of soft tissue sports injury and are often caused by activities that require the muscles to stretch and contract at the same time.
+Ligament sprains and muscle or tendon strains are the most common type of soft tissue sports injury and are often caused by activities that require the muscles to stretch and contract at the same time.
 A lack of conditioning, flexibility and warm up can also contribute.

 The First 72 Hours

-The diagram below is a comparison of the same injury treated with the R.I.C.E.R. regime and without.
-The top row of pictures show the effects of a soft tissue injury when the R.I.C.E.R. regime is not used.
-While the bottom row of pictures show the effects of a soft tissue injury when the R.I.C.E.R. regime is used.
+The diagram below is a comparison of the same injury treated with the R.I.C.E.R. regimen and without.
+The top row of pictures show the effects of a muscle tear when the R.I.C.E.R. regimen is not used.
+While the bottom row of pictures show the effects of a muscle tear when the R.I.C.E.R. regimen is used.

-The first diagram in the series shows a rupture in the soft tissue immediately following an injury.
+The first diagram in the series shows a rupture in the soft tissue immediately following a muscle tear.
 24 hours later, when R.I.C.E.R. has not been used, there is a large amount of uncontrolled bleeding and swelling.
 However, in the bottom diagram, the application of rest, ice, compression and elevation has significantly reduced the amount of bleeding and swelling, and most importantly, scar tissue formation.

 Picture courtesy of Dr. Barry Oakes, MB, BS, MD, F.A.S.M.F.